-Pin No. Mnemonic Description 1 AV {SS} Negative Analog Supply.
-Voltage ranges from $-4.5\mathrm{V}$ to $-16.5\mathrm{V}$.
-This pin can be connected to $0\mathrm{V}$ if output ranges are unipolar.
-2, 4, 6, 12, 13, 22 NC Do not connect to these pins.
-3 V {OUT} A Analog Output Voltage of DAC A. The output amplifier is capable of directly driving a 2 k Ω , 4000 pF load.
-5 BIN/2sCOMP Determines the DAC coding for a bipolar output range.
+Pin No. Mnemonic Description 1 AVss Negative Analog Supply Pin.
+Voltage range is from -4.5 V to -16.5 V. This pin can be connected to 0 V if output ranges are unipolar.
+2, 6, 12, 13 NC No Connect.
+Do not connect to these pins.
+3 VoutA Analog Output Voltage of DAC A. The output amplifier is capable of directly driving a 2 k Ω , 4000 pF load.
+4 V {OUT} B Analog Output Voltage of DAC B. The output amplifier is capable of directly driving a 2 k Ω , 4000 pF load.
+5 BIN/2sCOMP This pin determines the DAC coding for a bipolar output range.
 This pin should be hardwired to either DVcc or GND.
 When hardwired to DVcc, input coding is offset binary.
 When hardwired to GND, input coding is twos complement.
 (For unipolar output ranges, coding is always straight binary.)
 7 SYNC Active Low Input.
 This is the frame synchronization signal for the serial interface.
 While SYNC is low, data is transferred on the falling edge of SCLK.
 Data is latched on the rising edge of SYNC.
 8 SCLK Serial Clock Input.
 Data is clocked into the shift register on the falling edge of SCLK.
 This operates at clock speeds up to 30 MHz.
 9 SDIN Serial Data Input.
 Data must be valid on the falling edge of SCLK.
 10 LDAC Load DAC, Logic Input.
 This is used to update the DAC registers and, consequently, the analog output.
-When this pin is tied permanently low, the addressed DAC register is updated on the rising edge of SYNC.
+When tied permanently low, the addressed DAC register is updated on the rising edge of SYNC.
 If LDAC is held high during the write cycle, the DAC input register is updated, but the output update is held off until the falling edge of LDAC.
 In this mode, all analog outputs can be updated simultaneously on the falling edge of LDAC.
 The LDAC pin should not be left unconnected.
 11 CLR Active Low Input.
 Asserting this pin sets the DAC registers to zero-scale code or midscale code (user selectable).
-14 DV {cc} Digital Supply.
-Voltage ranges from 2.7 V to 5.5 V. 15 GND Ground Reference.
+14 DV {CC} Digital Supply Pin.
+Voltage range is from 2.7 V to 5.5 V. 15 GND Ground Reference Pin.
 16 SDO Serial Data Output.
 Used to clock data from the serial register in daisy-chain or readback mode.
 Data is clocked out on the rising edge of SCLK and is valid on the falling edge of SCLK.
 17 REFIN/REFOUT External Reference Voltage Input and Internal Reference Voltage Output.
 Reference input range is 2 V to 3 V. REFIN = 2.5 V for specified performance.
-REFOUT = $2.5 \text{ V} \pm 2 \text{ mV}$.
-18, 19 DAC_GND Ground Reference for the Four Digital-to-Analog Converters.
-20, 21 SIG_GND Ground Reference for the Four Output Amplifiers.
-23 V {оит} В Analog Output Voltage of DAC B. The output amplifier is capable of directly driving a 2 k Ω , 4000 pF load.
-24 AV {DD} Positive Analog Supply.
-Voltage ranges from 4.5 V to 16.5 V. Exposed Paddle This exposed paddle should be connected to the potential of the AV {SS} pin, or alternatively, it can be left electrically unconnected.
+REFOUT = $2.5 \text{ V} \pm 2 \text{ mV} @ 25^{\circ}\text{C}$.
+18, 19 DAC_GND Ground reference pins for the four digital-to-analog converters.
+20, 21 SIG_GND Ground reference pins for the four output amplifiers.
+22 VoutD Analog Output Voltage of DAC D. The output amplifier is capable of directly driving a 2 k Ω , 4000 pF load.
+23 V {OUT} C Analog Output Voltage of DAC C. The output amplifier is capable of directly driving a 2 k Ω , 4000 pF load.
+24 AV {DD} Positive Analog Supply Pin.
+Voltage range is from 4.5 V to 16.5 V. 25 (EPAD) Exposed Paddle (EPAD) The exposed paddle should be connected to the potential of the AV {SS} pin or, alternatively, it can be left electrically unconnected.
 It is recommended that the paddle be thermally connected to a copper plane for enhanced thermal performance.